-Career and Technical Education programs are made up of elective courses that teach you about different careers.
-New York City offers you over 130 schools and over 260 programs to choose from.
+Career and Technical Education programs are made up of elective courses that teach students about different careers.
+New York City has over 130 CTE schools and over 260 CTE programs to choose from.
 Some CTE schools also host additional career-connected learning programs, like Career Readiness and Modern Youth Apprenticeship.

 To find schools and programs in your area please visit the online CTE directory.
 The programs are organized into 16 different career clusters.
 Career clusters connect to more than 79+ specific career pathways or jobs.
 The 16 career clusters are:

 - Education & Training